 • Phase 4: Full implementation for all relevant contracts.
 Begins one year after Phase 3 starts.

-Why?
-The congressional disapproval period can’t cross from one Congress to the next.
+Previously, the rule was expected to go before Congress by mid-October 2024 so that it could be finalized before the end of December 2024.
+This needed to happen because the congressional disapproval period can’t cross from one Congress to the next.
 Because 2024 is an election year, a new Congress will be instituted in early January 2025, which could potentially delay the process.
-If the rule gets to Congress before the end of October, CMMC will become final by the end of December or very early in January 2025.
-If the rule goes to Congress after October, CMMC will not become final until sometime in March 2025.
+If the rule got to Congress before the end of October, the 48 CFR rule would have become final by the end of December or very early in January 2025.
+However, since the rule is going to Congress after October, CMMC will not become final until sometime in March 2025.

 FAQs